ualex73/monitor_docker/README.md

 **Raspberry Pi (Raspbian)**

 Using a Raspberry Pi with Raspbian it could happen no memory is reported.
 In such case the Docker API does not report it to Monitor Docker.
-Making the following change, normally fixes the problem:
+Making the following changes, normally fixes the problem:
 - Open the file `/boot/cmdline.txt`
 - Add the following to the end of the existing line `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
 - Reboot your Raspberry Pi

 NOTE: Add the line to the existing line, do *not* replace it

+**Ubuntu / Debian**

+Also on Ubuntu/Debian it is possible no memory is shown, the following changes could solve your problem:
+- Open the file `/etc/default/grub`
+- Modify the `GRUB_CMDLINE_LINUX_DEFAULT=` to `GRUB_CMDLINE_LINUX_DEFAULT="quiet cgroup_enable=memory swapaccount=1"`
+- Run `sudo update-grub`
+- Reboot your Ubuntu/Debian

+NOTE: This is untested, use at your risk

 ## Installation